vladmihalcea/hypersistence-utils/README.md

 The Hypersistence Utils project defines a list of optional dependencies that you will have to declare explicitly in your project in order to use them.

-The reason why all these dependencies are optional, like Guava, Jackson, or PostgreSQL JDBC Driver, is because not all projects may need them.
+The reason why all these dependencies are optional, like Guava, Jackson, or PostgreSQL JDBC Driver, is that not all projects may need them.

-More, the dependency version is extremely important because, from time to time, security issues may be discovered that get fixed in newer versions.
+Moreover, the dependency version is extremely important because, from time to time, security issues may be discovered that get fixed in newer versions.

 > So, relying on this library to supply you with the dependency versions is a very dangerous thing to do.
 >